TPLO surgery cost

 Non-traditional medicine to help your dog recover

-You’ll want to consider getting some pain killers for your pup – the surgeon will certainly prescribe some but many recent patients are opting for medical marijuana or CBD, so they are worth looking into and, of course, can be an extra cost.
+You’ll want to consider getting some painkillers for your pup.
+The surgeon will certainly prescribe some, but many recent patients are opting for medical marijuana or CBD, so they are worth looking into and, of course, can be an extra cost.

 Read what the American Veterinary Medical Association has to say about it.

-Note there can be up to a 30 day waiting period for this so if you go this route, you’ll want to start early.
+Note there can be up to a 30-day waiting period for this, so if you go this route, you’ll want to start early.

 Follow on surgery